-505 As short-term fluctuations of the meteorological parameters can affect the measured acoustic data, the influence of averaging meteorological and acoustic quantities on the validation results is examined.
-The first case is taken as an example and four averaging time periods are considered: one, three, five and ten minutes.
+As short-term fluctuations of the meteorological parameters can affect the measured acoustic data, the influence of averaging meteorological and acoustic quantities on the validation results is examined.
+The first case is taken as an example, and four averaging time periods are considered: 1, 3, 5 and 10 min.